Old Prussians

-Old Prussians, Baltic Prussians or simply Prussians (Note: (Old Prussian: prūsai; Pruzzen or Prußen; Pruteni; prūši; prūsai; Prusowie; Prësowié)) were a Baltic people that inhabited the region of Prussia, on the southeastern shore of the Baltic Sea between the Vistula Lagoon to the west and the Curonian Lagoon to the east.
+Old Prussians, Baltic Prussians or simply Prussians (Note: prūsai; Pruzzen or Prußen; Pruteni; prūši; prūsai; Prusowie; Prësowié) were a Baltic people that inhabited the region of Prussia, on the southeastern shore of the Baltic Sea between the Vistula Lagoon to the west and the Curonian Lagoon to the east.
 As Balts, they spoke an Indo-European language of the Baltic branch now known as Old Prussian and worshipped pre-Christian deities.
 Their ethnonym was later adopted by predominantly Low German-speaking inhabitants of the region.

 The duchy of the Polans under Mieszko I, which was the predecessor of the Kingdom of Poland, first attempted to conquer and baptize the Baltic tribes during the 10th century, but repeatedly encountered strong resistance.
 Not until the 13th century were the Old Prussians subjugated and their lands conquered by the Teutonic Order.
 The remaining Old Prussians were assimilated during the following two centuries.
 The Old Prussian language, documented only in a limited way, was effectively extinct by the 18th century.

 The original territory of the Old Prussians prior to the first clashes with the Polans consisted of central and southern West and East Prussia, equivalent to parts of the modern areas of the Pomeranian Voivodeship and Warmian-Masurian Voivodeship in Poland, the Kaliningrad Oblast in Russia and the southern Klaipėda Region in Lithuania.
 The territory was also inhabited by Scalovians, a tribe related to the Prussians, Curonians and Eastern Balts.

 Etymology

-"Prussians" is an exonym for these peoples, i.e., they did not refer to themselves with this word.

-The words "Prussians/Prussia" may originate from toponymy, as the word Prūsas (a Prussian) can be derived from the term for a body of water, an understandable convention in a coastal region dotted with thousands of lakes, streams, and swamps (Masuria).
+The term Prussian is an exonym for these peoples; they did not refer to themselves with this word.
+The words Prussians and Prussia may originate from toponymy, as the word Prūsas ("a Prussian") can be derived from the term for a body of water, an understandable convention in a coastal region dotted with thousands of lakes, streams, and swamps (Masuria).
 To the south, the terrain runs into the vast wetlands of the Pripet Marshes at the headwaters of the Dnieper River, which has been an effective natural barrier throughout the millennia.

-Writing in AD 98, Roman historian Tacitus described the pagan Aesti who lived somewhere by the Baltic Sea coast and east of the Vistula estuary.
+Writing in 98 CE, Roman historian Tacitus described the pagan Aesti who lived somewhere by the Baltic Sea coast and east of the Vistula estuary.
 It has been suggested that the name Aesti could be etymologically related to the modern toponym Estonia.
 On the other hand, the Old Prussian and modern Lithuanian names for localities, such as the Vistula Lagoon, Aīstinmari and Aistmarės, respectively, also appear to derive from Aesti and mari ("lagoon" or "fresh-water bay"), which suggests that the area around the lagoon had links with the Aesti.